History of Guam: Capture of Guam

 On June 21, 1898, the United States captured Guam in a bloodless landing during the Spanish–American War.
 By the Treaty of Paris, Spain officially ceded the island to the United States.
+Between the American capture of Guam, and installation of a Naval Governor in August 1899, there was a flux in governance of the island.
 Guam became part of an American telegraph line to the Philippines, also ceded by the treaty; a way station for American ships traveling to and from there; and an important part of the United States' War Plan Orange against Japan.
 Although Alfred Thayer Mahan, Robert Coontz, and others envisioned the island as "a kind of Gibraltar" in the Pacific, Congress repeatedly failed to fulfill the military's requests to fortify Guam; when the German warship SMS Cormoran was interned in 1914 before America's entry into World War I, its crew of 543 outnumbered their American custodians.

 Guam came to serve as a station for American merchant and warships traveling to and from the Philippines (another American acquisition from Spain) while the Northern Mariana Islands were sold by Spain to Germany for part of its rapidly expanding German Empire.
 A U.S. Navy yard was established at Piti in 1899, and a United States Marine Corps barracks at Sumay in 1901.

-Following the Philippine–American War of 1899–1902, rebel nationalist leader Apolinario Mabini was exiled to Guam in 1901 after his capture.
+During the Philippine–American War of 1899–1902, Apolinario Mabini was exiled to Guam in 1901 after his capture.
+Mabini was one of 43 prisoners, accompanied by 15 servants, who were exiled to Guam.
+They were imprisoned on the site of a former leper hospital in Asan.
+The prison was commanded by an officer of the United States Army; under the army officer the guards of the facility were provided by the United States Marine Corps.
+The facility was named the Presidio of Asan.
+Marines assigned to the facility would rotate from Cavite every six months.
+One of those exiled and imprisoned at the facility would be one of the first two Resident Commissioner of the Philippines Pablo Ocampo.
+The facility closed in 1903.

 Following the German defeat in World War I, the Northern Mariana Islands became part of the South Seas Mandate, a League of Nations Mandate in 1919 with the nearby Empire of Japan as the mandatory ("trustee") as a member nation of the victorious Allies in the "Great War".
 The 1910 Catholic Encyclopedia said of Guam, "of its total population of 11,490 (11,159 natives), Hagåtña, the capital, contains about 8,000.
 Possessing a good harbor, the island serves as a United States naval station, the naval commandant acting also as governor.
 The products of the island are maize, copra, rice, sugar, and valuable timber."
 Military officers governed the island as "USS Guam", and the United States Navy opposed proposals for civilian government until 1950.